varunsridharan/woocommerce-attributes-menu-manager/readme.txt

 [youtube https://www.youtube.com/watch?v=s7oELNNim0U]

 <h4> Create a template </h4>
-You will need to theme your attribute to make it display products how you want.
-To do this:
+If you enable a attribute it will create a template file. if not You  need to do the below stepts

 * Copy `woocommerce/templates/taxonomy-product_cat.php` into your theme folder
 * Rename the template to reflect your attribute – in our example we’d use `taxonomy-pa_size.php`